-Niagara Foundation, along with the Kaufman Interfaith Institute, organizes the Abrahamic Dinner every year for the purpose of strengthening friendship and understanding among three Abrahamic Traditions: Judaism, Christianity, and Islam.
-We proudly host a diverse group of guests, including clergy from churches, synagogues, and mosques, academicians from universities and seminaries, and leaders of many charitable and civic organizations.
+Intercultural Association of Michigan, along with the Kaufman Interfaith Institute, organizes the Abrahamic Dinner every year for the purpose of strengthening friendship and understanding among three Abrahamic Traditions: Judaism, Christianity, and Islam.
+We proudly host a diverse group of attendees from churches, synagogues, and mosques, as well as members of the wider community from around the region.
+All are welcome to attend!

 In the spirit of Sarah, Hagar, and Mary, we took time to hear the voices and stories of women leaders who are bringing new life to interfaith understanding in our community.